 Our brokerage product team is composed of product managers who are each responsible for a specific part of our brokerage business.
 The product managers seek to ensure that our brokers, across all regions, have access to technical expertise, support and multiple execution methods in order to grow and market their business.
-This approach of combining marketing with our product and service strategy has enabled us to turn innovative ideas into both deliverable fully electronic and hybrid solutions, such as CreditMatch, our multi-asset hybrid offering to our customers for voice and electronic execution.
+This approach of combining marketing with our product and service strategy has enabled us to turn innovative ideas into both deliverable Fully Electronic and Hybrid solutions.